niki4810/cypress-101/docs/README.md

 This tutorial assumes you have:
 - Basic understanding on how to run commands in a terminal or command prompt.
 - Node installed on your machine.
-- Basic understanding of javascript would be nice to have.
+- Basic understanding of JavaScript would be nice to have.

 ---